mickymacirl/rathmackneecastle/README.md

 ## Version Control

-Both Visual Studio code editor and GitPod were used to created this site and then pushed to the GitHub remote repository named ‘rathmackneecastle’.
+Both Visual Studio code editor and GitPod were used to create this site and then pushed to the GitHub remote repository named ‘rathmackneecastle’.

  The following commands were used to push code to the remote repository: